Quantal neurotransmitter release: SNARE complex and synaptotagmin

-Spontaneous vs. Evoked Release
+Spontaneous vs. evoked release

 Neurotransmitter release occurs in two forms: spontaneous release and evoked release.
 Spontaneous release happens without any stimulation from an action potential.
 Instead, single vesicles randomly fuse with the presynaptic membrane, likely due to baseline activity in the nerve terminal.
 This form of release plays a role in maintaining synaptic structure and modulating baseline neuronal activity.
 In contrast, evoked release is triggered by an action potential.
 When the action potential reaches the axon terminal, it opens voltage-gated calcium channels, allowing calcium ions to enter.
 The sudden increase in intracellular calcium concentration activates the SNARE complex and leads to rapid, synchronized fusion of multiple vesicles.
 Evoked release is responsible for fast synaptic transmission and is essential for most forms of information transfer between neurons.

 While the basic calcium-triggered mechanism for evoked release is well understood, the precise signaling hierarchy among calcium channels and receptors in the presynaptic membrane remains under investigation.
 Research suggests that different calcium channel types vary in their excitability and efficiency, with certain channels being preferentially activated to regulate the strength and timing of quantal release.

 Estimating the time course of quantal release—how quickly and reliably vesicles fuse after stimulation—has been a valuable tool for studying synaptic function.
 While this approach is not equally effective across all types of synapses, it has provided insights into how the kinetics of release can vary depending on presynaptic architecture and receptor distribution.

-Synaptic Vesicle Pools
+Synaptic vesicle pools

 Synaptic vesicles are organized into functionally distinct pools that regulate neurotransmitter availability during synaptic activity: